 Formative assessment and summative assessment are two overlapping, complementary ways of assessing pupil progress in schools.
 While the common goal is to establish the development, strengths and weaknesses of each student, each assessment type provides different insights and actions for educators.
 The key to holistic assessment practice is to understand what each method contributes to the end goals — improving school attainment levels and individual pupils’ learning — and to maximise the effectiveness of each.

 Both terms are ubiquitous, yet teachers sometimes lack clarity around the most effective types of summative assessment and more creative methods of formative assessment.
+In our latest State of Technology in Education report, we learnt that more educators are using online tools to track summative assessment than formative, for example.
+Yet this needn’t be the case.
 In this post we will explain the difference between these two types of assessment, outline some methods of evaluation, and assess why both are essential to student development.

 Summative assessment explained

 Summative assessment aims to evaluate student learning and academic achievement at the end of a term, year or semester by comparing it against a universal standard or school benchmark.
 Summative assessments often have a high point value, take place under controlled conditions, and therefore have more visibility.

 Types of summative assessment:

 - Cumulative work over an extended period such as a final project or creative portfolio

 - Standardised tests that demonstrate school accountability are used for pupil admissions; SATs, GCSEs and A-Levels

 In the current education system, standard-driven instruction plays a significant role.
 Summative assessment, therefore, provides an essential benchmark to check the progress of students, institutions and the educational program of the country as a whole.